mohsencloudtech/genai-Bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 2- Vocabulary Tables:

-    Provide single, aggregated tables for each word type (nouns, verbs, and adjectives), combining all words from the student's input, regardless of the number of sentences.
+    Provide single, aggregated tables for each word type (nouns, verbs, adjectives and adverbs), combining all words from the student's input, regardless of the number of sentences.

     Nouns: